martintajur/node-mysql-activerecord/README.md

 ### SQL Compilation Methods
 These methods can be used to build a query string without having to execute it.
 This is a fantastic option if you want to use the querybuilder to simply build queries and display the resulting string or to send the compiled query string off to a driver/engine other than the one offered by `node-querybuilder`.

-These are excellent educational tools and can be used like a SQL/NoSQL language rosetta stone of sorts.
+These are excellent educational tools and can be used like a SQL/NoSQL language Rosetta Stone of sorts.

 These methods are not asynchronous and, therefore, just return the compiled query string.